Lancet surveys of Iraq War casualties: Criticism of graph

 Figure 4 from the October 2006 Lancet survey of Iraq War mortality, showing a comparison of 3 mortality estimates.
 Two letters subsequently published in the Lancet journal challenged this graph.

-The purpose of the graph in the Lancet article is in "monitoring trends over time," which show increased deaths from 3 mortality different mortality estimates.
+The purpose of the graph in the Lancet article is "monitoring trends over time," which show increased deaths from three different mortality estimates.
 Results from other studies track results from the Lancet surveys.
 The graph states, "the similar patterns of mortality over time documented in our survey and by other sources corroborate our findings about the trends in mortality over time."
 The graph shows that the IBC and DoD data document the rise in cumulative deaths over time (plotted along the "Deaths" axis on the left).
 Rates for the Lancet are plotted independently using the "Deaths per 1,000 per year" axis on the right.

 A letter by Debarati Guha-Sapir, Olivier Degomme and Jon Pedersen argues: "Burnham and colleagues' figure 4, in which cumulated Iraq Body Count deaths parallel their study's mortality rates, is misleading.
 Rates cannot be compared with numbers, much less with cumulative numbers."
 A second letter by Josh Dougherty argues that the DoD figure is misrepresented: "Burnham and colleagues' assertion that the DoD 'estimated the civilian casualty rate at 117 deaths per day' is mistaken, as is their figure 4, which repeats this error in graphic form.
 These data refer to Iraqi civilians and security-force personnel, not just to civilians, and to casualties (ie, deaths or injuries), not just deaths."

 The Lancet authors replied, "Josh Dougherty and Debarati Guha-Sapir and colleagues all point out that figure 4 of our report mixes rates and counts, creating a confusing image.
 We find this criticism valid and accept this as an error on our part.
 Moreover, Dougherty rightly points out that the data in the US Department of Defense source were casualties, not deaths alone...
 We wanted to show that the three sources all similarly pointed to an escalating conflict."

 More responses to criticisms

 In a Democracy Now! interview, study co-author Les Roberts defended the methodology by noting that the method is the standard used in poor countries.
 He also said that the same method was used by the US government following wars in Kosovo and Afghanistan.
 Roberts also said that the US government's Smart Initiative program is spending millions of dollars per year teaching NGOs and UN workers how to use the same cluster method for estimating mortality rates.

-The article's authors defended their research, claiming that their work was the only active study of the death toll, and that this is more accurate than passively counting reported deaths.
-They cited a number of factors that could lead to smaller figures from other sources; for example, the Islamic requirement that bodies be buried within 24 hours of death.
-They claim that the sources of bias in their study push the figure down.
+The article's authors defended their research, stating that their work was the only active study of the death toll, and that this is more accurate than passively counting reported deaths.
+They cited a number of factors that could lead to smaller figures from other sources, for example, the Islamic requirement that bodies be buried within 24 hours of death.
+They state that the sources of bias in their study push the figure down.

 An 11 October 2006 Washington Post article reports: